danvoulez/UniverseLogLine/Roadmap_and_tasklist_Universe_LogLine.md

 The rules system would be separate but closely integrated with the protocol:

-\- Grammar parsing and validation
+- [x] Grammar parsing and validation (YAML/JSON loader with structural checks)
-\- Rule execution environment
+- [x] Rule execution environment
-\- Context management
+- [ ] Context management
-\- Rule storage and versioning
+- [ ] Rule storage and versioning
-\- Rule chaining and dependencies
+- [ ] Rule chaining and dependencies
-\- Multi-tenant rule isolation
+- [ ] Multi-tenant rule isolation

 \#\#\# 6\.
 Create Core Engine (\`logline-engine\`)